ngicks/go-common/README.md

 # go-common

-packages too small to have its own repositories
+A collection of modules which are too small to have their own repositories.